bo-rc/IRL-lab-management/lab-manual.md

 *	Drones must not be flown closer than 2m to any Vicon camera.
 *	When flying drones that have larger-than-5-inch propellers or are powered by 3S LiPo or more powerful batteries, safety glasses must be worn and safety gloves must be worn when handling the drone.
 IRL has provided safety glasses and safety gloves at the entrance of the flying arena.
 Please restore the safety equipment after usage.
 *	When flying a vehicle tethered to the ground using a safety cable provided by IRL, no more than 3 people can be inside the netting arena simultaneously.
 When flying a free vehicle, no one can be inside the netting arena; everyone should be outside the netting arena before the vehicle can take off.
-*	No carbon-fiber or metal prop-vehicles can be operated inside IRL.
+*	No carbon-fiber or metal prop-vehicles larger than 5 inches can be operated inside IRL.
-  *	spinning carbon-fiber or metal propellers are extremely dangerous.
+  *	large spinning carbon-fiber or metal propellers are extremely dangerous.
   *	The benefit of using them is minimum inside IRL flying arena.
+  * When using a small carbon-fiber or metal-prop vehicles, all operators must be outside the netting area and wear safety glasses.
+When retrieving a landed carbon-fiber or metal-prop vehicle inside the netting area, protection gloves must be used.
+In general, use extra caution for dealing with carbon-fiber or metal-prop vehicles.
 *	When operating your robots inside IRL, be alert and clear.
 You should:
   *	stand at least five feet away from vehicle
   *	everyone must be mentally alert